 So the process looks like this –> New Invoice –> Accept Payments Online –> check boxes for different payment options, the PayPal Business Payments option is under the PayPal tab.

 You can’t use it with credit cards, only a direct transfer from a bank account.
 But most of my clients use this option and I’ve never had an issue.
 I also pay my small team of freelancers, and have a bookkeeper who helps me keep everything running smoothly.

-If you’re still losing your hard-earned money to PayPal fees, consider signing up for FreshBooks and use this simple back to keep more of your hard-earned money!
+If you’re still losing your hard-earned money to PayPal fees, try these tips to decrease your PayPal fees.
+It will only take a few minutes to apply these money-saving tips so you can keep more of your hard-earned money!

 Got any other ways to avoid PayPal fees?